531Yvonne/Engine-Hitting-High/README.md

 A Cumulative Return was generated to show overall performance.
 ![Alt text](./snapshots/cumu_ret.png)

-## Please run and edit the jupyter notebook for interactive results
+## Run and edit the jupyter notebook for interactive results

+## Find trading algorithm in trading_algo folder